keithnoguchi/kernel-in-action/README.md

 ### Sleepy

-[sleepy.ko] is a simple module to demonstrate the wait queue, as explained in [LDD Chapter 5].
+[sleepy] is a simple module to demonstrate the wait queue, as explained in [LDD Chapter 5].

-[sleepy.ko]: sleepy/main.c
+[sleepy]: sleepy/main.c

 ```sh
 air1$ sudo modprobe sleepy